mrkdqp/youtube-playlist-downloader/README.md

 ### Version 2.0

-- **Enhanced Resolution Options:** Users can now choose to download videos in 360p or any resolution up to 1080p.
+- **Enhanced Resolution Options:** Users can now choose to download videos in 360p or all resolutions up to 1080p that the youtube video has.
 This provides greater flexibility in selecting video quality based on user preferences or available storage space.
 - **Improved Error Handling:** Enhanced mechanisms for handling errors and providing more informative feedback if something goes wrong during video retrieval or downloading.
 - **User Interface Enhancements:** Updated prompts and user interactions for a smoother experience when specifying download options.